 iHOPE Program Helps Young People Experiencing Psychosis

 Serious Mental Illness (SMI) typically starts when individuals are young adults.
-The problem is, SMI is not usually diagnosed until its advanced.
-The good news is, when caught early, treatment and therapy can deter or reverse the condition.
+The problem is, that SMI is not usually diagnosed until it is advanced.
+The good news is, that when caught early, treatment and therapy can deter or reverse the condition.
 A well-known psychiatrist, Dr. William McFarlane, explains, “20 percent of all hospital admissions and disability payments are for patients with severe mental illness, mostly schizophrenia, and other psychotic disorders.
 These ailments also shorten life by an average of 25 years.”
 1 Early detection of SMI can greatly improve the lives of those affected.

 What is Psychosis?
 Here’s What You Need to Know